Mint Chocolate Cupcakes

-- 2 cups all-purpose flour, 1/3 cup unsweetened cocoa powder, 1/2 teaspoon baking powder
+- In a medium bowl, whisk together flour, cocoa powder, and baking powder.
+Set bowl aside.2 cups all-purpose flour, 1/3 cup unsweetened cocoa powder, 1/2 teaspoon baking powder

 - Using a stand mixer (or hand mixer + large bowl), cream together the butter and sugar on medium-high speed until fluffy, about 5-7 minutes.3/4 cup salted butter, 3/4 cup granulated sugar

 - Drop mixer speed to low and mix in eggs, milk, and peppermint extract until incorporated.2 large eggs, 1/2 cup milk, 1 teaspoon peppermint extract